2018 Horizon Air Bombardier Q400 incident: Aftermath

 In the days after the crash, cleanup and recovery crews contracted by Alaska Airlines and its insurers removed debris from the island.
 As of 2019, this cleanup effort was still ongoing, with pieces of aircraft wreckage still being located on the island after the first anniversary of the incident.
 Residents of the island bore some cleanup costs, and negotiations were initiated for their reimbursement by Alaska Airlines' insurers.
 The aircraft was worth $30 million, which was paid under the company's insurance policy "with no deductibles."

 Videos and radio transmissions of the event were followed online, immediately sparking a meme, with people dubbing Russell "Sky King".
 People expressed an emotional connection with him as seen through postings on social media, T-shirts, and tribute songs.
 According to Rolling Stone magazine, he has become a folk hero in the following years.

 On April 14, 2022, the FBI released over 500 pages of documents related to the investigation.

+In popular culture

+A film was later made about this incident that was released on April 14, 2026, titled #Skyking.
+The film was created in dedication to Richard Russell.